Residency in Mexico is possible via many routes.

 Documentation Requirements

-• Printed Immigration Request Form: Complete it online and bring a signed copy of the INM Immigration Request Form.
+- Printed Immigration Request Form: Complete it online and bring a signed copy of the INM Immigration Request Form.
+Applicants must sign the form.

-• Foreign Documents Need to Be Translated: Foreign marriage or birth certificates (or equivalent figures) must be apostilled in the home country and translated into Spanish by an official “perito traductor” with a valid professional license.
+- Foreign Documents Need to Be Translated: Documents issued outside of Mexico must be apostilled or legalized for the Family Unity Visa application.
+Foreign marriage or birth certificates (or equivalent figures) must also be translated into Spanish by an official “perito traductor” with a valid professional license.

 Additional Documentation for Married and Unmarried Couples

-• Unmarried Couples: If you are a common law partner in a common law union, you must provide an official apostilled document certifying the partnership in accordance with civil legislation.
+- Unmarried Couples: If you are a common law partner in a common law union, you must provide an official apostilled document certifying the partnership in accordance with civil legislation.
 This may include a constancia de concubinato or other equivalent figure recognized by law, such as rental agreements, joint finances, or insurance policies.
 Recognition of common law unions is based on a legal act or federal act governing civil relationships in Mexico.
 This document should state that you and the Mexican citizen or resident have lived together continuously and permanently.
+If your partner or family member is a temporary resident student, you must also provide proof of ongoing studies and documentation verifying your relationship to support the application.

 For unmarried couples, it’s important to note that Mexican authorities require proof that the partnership is real and stable.
 An apostilled document showing common law marriage or an equivalent figure helps certify the legitimacy of the relationship, which is crucial for securing residency.